OctopusDeployLabs/node-octopus-deploy/docs/client/MachinePoliciesApi.md

 # **listAllMachinePolicies**
 > List listAllMachinePolicies()

-Get a list of MachinePolicyResources
+Get a list of Machine Policies

-    Lists all the machine policies in the supplied Octopus Deploy Space.
+    Lists all the Machine Policies in the supplied Octopus Deploy Space.

 ### Parameters
 This endpoint does not need any parameter.